boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    services, means to help stub resolvers to identify the capabilities of resolvers are valuable.
-Typically, stub resolvers can discover and authenticate encrypted DNS resolvers provided by a local network, for example, using the techniques specified in {{?I-D.ietf-add-dnr}} and
+Typically, stub resolvers can discover and authenticate encrypted DNS resolvers provided by a local network, for example, using the techniques specified in {{!I-D.ietf-add-dnr}} and
-   {{?I-D.ietf-add-ddr}}.
+   {{!I-D.ietf-add-ddr}}.
 However, these stub resolvers need a mechanism to retrieve information from the discovered recursive resolvers about their capabilities.